 Inspiration boards are generally less widely used.
 This is because inspiration boards are more specific.
 They have a greater focus on elements like details, colors, and texture to serve as a valuable building block for the project, as opposed to a mood board that concentrates on conveying a feeling.
 However, it can be incredibly useful when employed for the right project.
 These projects can also be design or architecture-based, but because they tend to have more definitive objectives, an inspiration board can act as a valuable guide.

 They’re a beneficial tool that acts as stimulus material for a certain creative process or project.
 This means it’s essentially a starting point for a creative venture and aims to be more of a specific idea that can keep your direction on the right track.
+A physical mood board can even be used as a presentation tool for a certain type of project.
+It should include important details of your design project and mention the main resources.

 Finding Visual Inspiration